What is a Single-Ended Queue?

 Single-ended queues have these fundamental properties:

-- Two ends: Front (for removal) and rear (for insertion)
+- Front (for removal) and rear (for insertion)

 - Basic Operations: